 For dinner, choose from a selection of excellent restaurants in Montrose.

 Explore the stops

-In 2018, Dundee Waterfront will be home to the first V&A Museum of Design outside of London and there are already many excellent museums and art galleries in the city, including The McManus, the DCA and Dundee Science Centre.
+Dundee Waterfront is home to the first V&A Museum of Design outside of London and there are many other excellent museums and art galleries in the city, including The McManus, the DCA and Dundee Science Centre.